Didache

-Lost for centuries, a Greek manuscript of the Didache was rediscovered in 1873 by Philotheos Bryennios, Metropolitan of Nicomedia, in the Codex Hierosolymitanus, a compilation of texts of the Apostolic Fathers found in the Jerusalem Monastery of the Most Holy Sepulchre in Constantinople.
-A Latin version of the first five chapters was discovered in 1900 by J. Schlecht.
+Lost for centuries, a Greek manuscript of the Didache was rediscovered in 1873 by Philotheos Bryennios, Metropolitan of Nicomedia, in the Codex Hierosolymitanus of the year 1056, a compilation of texts of the Apostolic Fathers found in the Jerusalem Monastery of the Most Holy Sepulchre in Constantinople.
+A Latin version of the first five chapters was discovered in 1900 by Joseph Schlecht in an 11th-century manuscript in Munich.

+Two uncial fragments containing Greek text of the Didache (verses 1:3c–4a; 2:7–3:2) were found among the Oxyrhynchus Papyri (no. 1782) and are now in the collection of the Bodleian Art, Archaeology and Ancient World Library in Oxford.
+There is also a Coptic papyrus fragment containing verses 10.3b-12.2a, which came to light in 1923, was bought by the British Museum and published in 1924.